 - The bike lacks a water bottle holder

 Don’t be set off by the 26” Schwinn Sidewinder Women’s Mountain Bike’s ridiculously cheap price tag.
 It’s a sturdily built bike that not only has exquisite aesthetics but also performs remarkably well in gear shift, brake operation, pedaling and shock absorption.
-It’s arguably the best beginner mountain bike for women riders.

 #8.
 Mongoose Men’s Mech Mountain Bike